benlucchesi/grails-cookie-session/README.md

 grails install-plugin cookie-session

+  or

+edit grails/conf/Build.config and add the following line under the plugins closure

+  runtime ":cookie-session:2.0.2"

 # Configuration
 The following parameters are supported directly by the cookie-session-v2 plugin.
 Note, additional configuration is needed for webflow and large session support.
 See additional instructions below.